Skip to content

 • Led consumer research, synthesis, and opportunity framing — from study design and facilitation through to insight development and strategic recommendation.

-• Translated research findings into clear innovation directions that could be understood and acted on by both creative and technical teams.
+• Translated research findings into clear innovation directions understood by creative and technical teams.

-• Ensured the work was grounded in real behaviour rather than stated preferences — keeping findings connected to the commercial realities of the category.
+• Ensured work was grounded in real behaviour rather than stated preferences, maintaining connection to commercial realities throughout.

 System & Capabilities Delivered